Adeyera16/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is  a function that copies a string.2
+This is  a function that capitalizes all words of a string.